HackTuah/HackTuah/README.md

 ### 🧩 About Me

 I bring a unique blend of **AI security** and **cybersecurity** expertise to the table, with hands-on experience across AI model development, LLM exploitation, and secure web development.
-My journey from a dynamic event planner to an award-winning AI safety engineer is fueled by an endless curiosity and dedication to making technology safer and more effective.
+My journey from an event planner to an AI pentester is fueled by an endless curiosity and dedication to making technology safer and more effective.

 Currently freelancing in **AI & Web Application Development**, my primary focus is crafting **secure, scalable AI-driven applications** that prioritize **user privacy, data protection, and ethical AI**.